Get a Free Bag When You Sign Up Today

 Similar Drinks

-Many specialty coffee cafés around the world have adopted the microfoam technique, so if you can’t find a flat white on the menu, you’re likely safe with a cortado (one to two parts espresso to milk) or an eight ounce latte (one to three parts espresso to milk) — it all just depends on how much milk to espresso you’d prefer, which in turn determines the caffeine strength and overall strength of your beverage.
+Many specialty coffee cafés around the world have adopted the microfoam technique, so if you can’t find a flat white on the menu, you’re likely safe with the cortado (one to two parts espresso to milk) or an eight ounce latte (one to three parts espresso to milk) — it all just depends on how much milk to espresso you’d prefer, which in turn determines the caffeine strength and overall strength of your beverage.

 How to Make it At Home

+Curious about how to make coffee at home?
 Pull your favorite espresso shot, steam your best microfoam, and dilute the espresso with frothed milk, not exceeding a one to three espresso to milk ratio in your cup.

 Pro tip: focus on incorporating small sips of air with the steam wand at the beginning of the steaming process, while the liquid milk is still cool, in order to create a uniform texture.